Concert memories: Riga & Tallinn 8/2010

 When the majority of the audience is sharing “the first time experience” the group effect is so fresh and strong it’s difficult to describe.
 That’s what happened in Riga, Latvia and Tallinn, Estonia (8/2010) during the Baltic Tour.
 I had already felt something like that in Helsinki, but in a smaller scale, because the venue was a night club (a big one, but still an intimate and closed venue compared to arenas and outside areas).
 I didn’t know what to expect from bigger Baltic city concerts.
 I learnt later that singing along is somewhere very deep in Baltic culture.
 The way the Baltic audience was taking part of these shows was very natural and effortless.
 People concentrated on the performance and enjoyed, many of them knew the lyrics and sang along, and the atmosphere was fantastic.

 I loved it.
-I let myself concentrate on the most important things, his voice and energy, just like everyone else.
+I let myself concentrate on the most important things, the voice and energy, just like everyone else.
 I loved the atmosphere and watching Mika’s face when he realized he is doing some of his best concerts for a long time in cities like Riga and Tallinn.
 Who would have thought in advance?
 I didn’t, and I don’t think he took it for granted either.